-Operating activity cash flows for the first quarter of F2019 were significantly impacted by Kandiole Project activity, which caused the movement in prepaid expenses and the growth in accounts payable and accrued liabilities.
+Operating activity cash flows for the three and nine month periods of F2019 were significantly impacted by expanded shareholder relations and promotion activity and Kandiole Project exploration programs.
+These activities were primarily responsible for the movement in prepaid expenses and the growth in accounts payable and accrued liabilities.